Particular/docs.particular.net/Content/ServicePulse/monitoring-nservicebus-endpoints.md

 ##Service Level Agreement

-A SLA, as the name implies, is an agreement between the involved parts.
+A SLA is an agreement between the involved parts.
 When speaking about endpoints and messages a SLA is a mean to express that a given endpoint must consume, handle in NServiceBus terminology, messages within a given amount of time, otherwise the SLA itself is not respected.

 ##Performance Counters